dunnlab/animal_tree_root/readme.md

 The matrices we curated, standardized, and started from for all new phylogenetic analyses are stored in [`data_processed/matrices`](data_processed/matrices/), eponymously named for their original manuscript.
 Tables containing summaries, taxon-clade maps, partition-gene maps, etc. are all in [`data_processed/tables`](data_processed/tables/).
 We maintained a frozen set of applications for the project as a Docker container image, defined in the [`docker`](docker) directory.
 See the readme there for instructions for building and running an RStudio Server that is compatible with the manuscript.
 The manuscript is stored in the [`manuscript`](manuscript) directory as an [R Markdown file](manuscript/manuscript.rmd), and the data we use in visualization and summary are all stored in an [RData file](manuscript/manuscript.RData) to avoid needing to re-run some [time-consuming functions](manuscript/manuscript_kernel.R).

-## Glossary

-Throughout this repo and the manuscript itself we standardize the following terms and their definitions:

-**_manuscript_**: The study from which a dataset or analysis is derived.

-**_matrix_**: What we call a multiple sequence alignment that consists of one or more partitions.
-A manuscript can have one or more matrices.

-**_gene_**: a set of homologous partitions.
-Globally consistent across matrices.

-**_partition_**: a set of homologous sequences within a matrix, they consist of the same matrix columns

-**_taxon_**: The name of a taxon as it appears in a matrix row name or tree tip.
-Usually but not always a species.

-**_clade_**: a set of taxa, eg Cnidaria

-**_sequence_**: a gene sequence in a specific partition for a specific taxon.
-It is a 1D character string, and a segment of a matrix row.

 ## git LFS